 This course introduces light, shadow, sound and audio as artistic media.
 Images and sounds and will be captured and transformed using an assortment of digital and traditional effects.
 Students will understand how these elements are used by moving image artists to support storytelling.

-Ours is a visual culture.
-In this course the students will examine significant events and individuals through the history of fine art, digital media, and image reproduction.
-The concept of the `audience' is explored, not only as a simple `viewer' but also as a `consumer/market'.
-Through readings, lectures, research and presentation, students will be introduced to the complex impact of the image as a political, artistic, marketing and creative communication tool.
+Ours is a visual and material culture.
+In this course, the students will examine significant events and individuals through the history of visual art, digital media and design.
+The concept of the `audience' is explored, not only as a simple `viewer,' but also as a `consumer/market'.
+Through readings, lectures, research and presentation, students will be introduced to the complex impact of images and objects as political, artistic, marketing and creative communication tools.